-With a 15 lb.’s pack hiked 1 mile down river and back.
+With a 15 lb,.’s pack hiked 1 mile down river and back.
 It was more like bushwhacking than hiking on a trail.
 Word of caution allow more time for bushwhacking.
-Be extra careful hiking game trails there was several Groundhog holes or Armadillo holes could easily twist an ankle.
+Be extra careful hiking game trails there were several Groundhog holes or Armadillo holes that could easily twist an ankle.
 At one point was hiking about 4 inches from a 10 foot drop off into the river and didn’t really know it because weeds and bush had drop off concealed.
 So bushwhacking is a lot harder than hiking a trail even a tuff trail.
-I would not take off into the woods or down a river bank unless you are experienced or take someone with you that is would be best.
+I would not take off into the woods or down a riverbank unless you are experienced or take someone with you that is would be best.
 It wasn’t that enjoyable I was wet from the waist down from the dew off the tall grass and weeds.
-Bonus did catch 2 nice sized trout.
+The bonus did catch 2 nice sized trout.

 Training Day 6

-Hiked the full 7 and half mile natural tunnel trail at Bennett spring.
-Had a 18 lb.’s pack with gear and food for 2 days and one night at least.
-Did not camp no camping allowed on that trail.
-Did filter some water and had hot coffee with my hot lunch.
-Cooked with backpacking stove.
-Really got some good experience using my gear.
-Mistake number 3 should have bought the open top bag to collect water with, had a little problem collecting water in the bag that came with filter done it but took some time.
+Hiked the full 7 and a half-mile natural tunnel trail at Bennett spring.
+Had an 18 lb.’s pack with gear and food for 2 days and one night at least.
+I did not camp.
+No camping allowed on that trail.
+I did filter some water and had hot coffee with my hot lunch.
+Cooked with a backpacking stove.
+I really got some good experience using my gear.
+Mistake number 3 should have bought the open-top bag to collect water with, had a little problem collecting water in the bag that came with filter done it but took some time.
 It was a fantastic day had a great time and got more training time in.

 Training Day 7

-Went on a overnight camping trip drove to campsite in my truck with only backpacking gear.
+I went on an overnight camping trip drove to the campsite in my truck with only backpacking gear.
 This was an excellent training exercise for me.
-I knew it was going to rain that night so got I to make sure I could keep myself and gear dry without being stranded out in rain on foot.
-My tent done a good job keeping me dry.
+I knew it was going to rain that night so I got I to make sure I could keep myself and gear dry without being stranded out in rain on foot.
+My tent did a good job keeping me dry.
 Also went after dark to see how it would be sitting up camp in the dark.
-Since it was the first time setting up my one man tent I did use the headlights from my truck.
-But could have done it with headlamp if I ( mistake number 4 ) would have had it with me don’t forget your head lamp.
+Since it was the first time setting up my one-man tent I did use the headlights from my truck.
+But could have done it with a headlamp if I ( mistake number 4 ) would have had it with me don’t forget your headlamp.
 Did have a good flashlight with me.
 Got to use backpacking stove again cooking some breakfast.
-Started raining after I eat so got back in tent with a good survival book and read a little before falling back to sleep for couple hours.
+It started raining after I eat so I got back in tent with a good survival book and read a little before falling back to sleep for a couple of hours.
 It was really more comfortable than I was expecting since it was raining.
-Other great training day!!
+Another great training day!!

 Training Day 8

-At lake Pomme De Terre set up big cabin tent me, my son and grand daughter slept in it.
+At lake Pomme De Terre set up a big cabin tent me, my son and granddaughter slept in it.
 I had not set it up in years the tent was in good condition which kind of surprised me.
-It is 25 year old canvas tent made by Wenzel.
-I had forgot how to set it up so other good training exercise.
-I would not recommend waiting until you have to set up your tent in a bug out situation to do it.
-For sure you would not want to mess up a fun week end camping trip.
+It is a 25-year-old canvas tent made by Wenzel.
+I had forgotten how to set it up so another good training exercise.
+I would not recommend waiting until you have to set up your tent in a bug-out situation to do it.
+For sure you would not want to mess up a fun weekend camping trip.

 Training day 9

 At Spring River in Arkansas.
 Done some day hiking about 2 miles.
-Kayaked the river and camped all week end with family and friends.
-Had a great time and got in more camping experience plus hiked a few miles.
+Kayaked the river and camped all weekend with family and friends.
+I had a great time and got in more camping experience plus hiked a few miles.

 Day hiking and truck camping is good training for a backpacking trip.